5 technology trends for the future of luxury ecommerce retail

 5. Omnichannel Experience

-The global luxury industry is also adopting strategies outside of digital channels but that surely makes a difference on the digital customer experience.
-Below are some approaches that help bridging online and physical stores together, especially with the return to the “new normal”.
+The global luxury industry is also adopting strategies outside of digital channels but that surely makes a difference in the digital customer experience.
+Below are some approaches that help bridge online and physical stores together, especially with the return to the “new normal”.

 - Free exchange policy when doing it in-store and a free care-taking of leather goods for almost all big luxury brands (LVMH group, Prada group and multi brand Net-a-Porter, for example).

 - Online store locator with information such as opening hours, COVID-19 restriction, in-store availability of changing rooms, ready-to-wear collections, made-to-wear tailors and other luxury perks.

 - Concept stores, such as Tiffany & Co.’s store in Convent Garden, London, can offer a different experience than just the online and offline product offering.
 With multiple screens and the availability of designing your own jewelry on a tablet, this store taps more into the experience than in the shopping process itself.

 At the end of the day, luxury is all about the details.
 The experience and feel that it creates matter just as much as revenue and conversion rates.

 Why not use technology to favor tradition and keep it alive in an ever-changing digital world?